 Annual General Meeting

-Applications had to be received by CRCD before November 11, 2022, at 3 p.m.
+Applications had to be received before November 11, 2022, at 3 p.m.
 As there are more than three nominees, a secret ballot will be held and the election results will be published on the CRCD's website.
 Incumbents are eligible for re-election each year.

 Directors play an essential role in CRCD’s development and sustainability.
 Beyond their personal commitments and responsibilities, directors must individually or collectively possess a number of skills associated with CRCD’s lines of business as indicated below in the section "Group profile and skills sought".